 Digital concession cards

-If you already have a concession or health care card, you can also access a digital image of your card from the Digital Wallet on your Express Plus Centrelink mobile app.
+If you have a concession or health care card, you can also access a digital image of it from the Digital Wallet on the Express Plus Centrelink mobile app.
 The Digital Wallet lets you present your concession or health care card using your smart device.

-To access the Digital Wallet, eligible customers need to download the latest version of the Express Plus Centrelink Mobile app.
+To access the Digital Wallet, eligible customers need to download the latest version of the Express Plus Centrelink mobile app.
+Then:

-- selecting Digital Wallet from the side menu or rotating your smart device on its side.
-Your card will:
+- select Digital Wallet or rotate your smart device on its side.

 - drop down from the top of the screen

 - swipe vertically to show the front and the back of the card, and